A categorification of acyclic principal coefficient cluster algebras: Boundary algebras

 \item For each path $p$ of $Q$, let

 \item For each zig-zag $(q,a,p)$ of $Q$, let

-\end{enumerate} We write $I$ for the closure of the ideal of $\KK \Gamma_Q$ generated by the union of these three sets of relations.
+\end{enumerate} We write $I$ for the the ideal of $\cpa{\KK}{\Lambda_Q}$ generated by the union of these three sets of relations.
 This generating set is usually not minimal, as for certain zig-zags $(q,a,p)$, the relation $r_3(q,a,p)$ may already lie in the ideal generated by relations of the form $r_1$ and $r_2$.
-For example, if $a\in Q_1$ is an arrow such that $i=\tail{a}$ is incident with no other arrows of $Q$, then
+For example, if $a\in Q_1$ is an arrow such that $i=\tail{a}$ is not incident with any other arrows of $Q$, then

-so in $\KK \Gamma_Q/\Span{r_1(a),r_2(e_i)}$ we already have
+so in $\cpa{\KK}{\Lambda_Q}/\close{\Span{r_1(a),r_2(e_i)}}$ we already have

-One can check that if $(q,a,p)$ is a strict zig-zag, then $r_3(q,a,p)$ is not redundant, but this condition is not necessary; if $Q$ is a linearly oriented quiver of type $\typeA{4}$ and $a$ is the middle arrow, then the non-strict zig-zag $(a,a,a)$ yields an irredundant relation.
+One can check that if $(q,a,p)$ is a strict zig-zag, then $r_3(q,a,p)$ is not redundant, but this condition is not necessary; if $Q$ is a linearly oriented quiver of type $\type{A}_4$ and $a$ is the middle arrow, then the non-strict zig-zag $(a,a,a)$ yields an irredundant relation.